-ICMP’s contribution in the former Yugoslavia has led to the unprecedented achievement of accounting for over 27,000 (70%) of the 40,000 persons reported missing as a result of the conflict (the vast majority of cases being in Bosnia and Herzegovina, where over 30,000 persons were missing).
+ICMP’s contribution in the former Yugoslavia has led to the unprecedented achievement of accounting for more than 27,000 (70 percent) of the 40,000 persons reported missing as a result of the conflict (the vast majority of cases being in Bosnia and Herzegovina, where more than 30,000 persons were missing).

 Since its inception in November 2001, ICMP’s missing persons DNA identification system has been the benchmark for technical innovation and performance in the field.
 The system complements forensic archaeological and anthropological techniques with a state-of-the-art process of DNA matching which has resulted in an exponential rise in the number and speed of identifications.
-ICMP has also developed the only specialized missing persons database (fDMS) to manage all data pertaining to its international missing persons process.
-While ICMP is focused on developing and applying political and rule of law-based strategies to address the issue of the missing in different societies and situations around the world, it brings a unique element of technical assistance to its set of activities.
+ICMP has also developed the only specialized missing persons database (iDMS) to manage all data pertaining to the missing persons process.
+While ICMP is focused on developing and applying political and rule-of-law-based strategies to address the issue of the missing in different societies and situations around the world, it brings a unique element of technical assistance to its activities.

 As a consequence of ICMP’s success in the former Yugoslavia, and with the financial support of a growing number of donor governments, in 2003 ICMP’s mandate and sphere of activity were extended by supporting governments, to address the global issue of missing persons, including cases arising from natural disasters.

 Since then, ICMP capacity building and technical assistance has had a major – often a pivotal – impact on the location, recovery and identification of missing persons in different parts of the world.
-Among many other cases, ICMP has been actively involved in programs including the following:
+Among many other cases, ICMP has been actively involved in programs including: